September 14, 2024

 September is a novel to be savored, a curl-up-under-the-covers kind of old-fashioned read hardly anyone knows how to write anymore.
 It is a book to be savored and cherished--not just in September, but in any month of any year.

 Earlier this year, two of my blogging friends and I decided on a buddy-read of Rosamunde Pilcher's hefty novel, September.
-We didn't read it in the month of September, but close enough!
+We didn't start reading it in the month of September, but close enough!
 This was my second reading of the novel, but most (if not all!) of the details were long forgotten from that first encounter.
 I read the hardcover edition that I purchased many years ago, and discovered that books over five hundred pages are very difficult to read in bed.
 I was tempted to download the audio version, but felt more inclined to read the print edition, so I toughed it out.

 As mentioned in the publisher's blurb, Pilcher peoples this particular novel with numerous characters, and I was forced to start a cheat sheet with each character's traits and relationships to others in the story.
 As one would expect, it wasn't long before I no longer needed to glance at that list, but it did come in handy during the early chapters.